benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 [Shared module configuration](https://webpack.js.org/concepts/module-federation/) is incredibly powerful but can be tricky to grok.
 Having the ability to provide fallback modules should a host app not have a particular dependency available, or equally, to avoid loading it twice if its already available, makes for a highly robust system.
 It can be taxing to diagnose when incorrect.

-We also still have some overrides in our wepback config to make things behave, particularly as there is a [very different set of optimization defaults for development & production](https://webpack.js.org/configuration/optimization/) builds.
+We also still have some overrides in our Webpack config to make things behave, particularly as there is a [very different set of optimization defaults for development & production](https://webpack.js.org/configuration/optimization/) builds.
 I won’t lie to you, I have spent a lot of time reading through module manifests trying to work out why things aren’t loading as expected.
 Perhaps I’ll expand on some of these in another post.

 # Conclusion

 This feels like a big step forward for microfrontends, and frontend in general.
 We are really only scratching the surface.

 Of the technical gotchas, the fixes have typically been one-liners, but the diagnosis a _lot_ more than that.
 Even since we started this work a few months ago, the [documentation on webpack.js.org](https://webpack.js.org/concepts/module-federation/) has evolved, with suggestions for how to solve some common problems being added.
-These common problems are still bubbling up and I'm sure the patterns emerging will smooth over some of the gnarlier bits.
+These common problems are still bubbling up.

-I really recommend [the book](https://module-federation.myshopify.com/products/practical-module-federation) as many of the resources in there go in to more detail than can be found online.
+I really recommend reading [Practical Module Federation](https://module-federation.myshopify.com/products/practical-module-federation) by Jack Herrington & Zach Jackson as many of the resources in there go in to more detail than can be found online.
 However the [module-federation-examples on Github](https://github.com/module-federation/module-federation-examples) provide plenty of inspiration.

 On balance, combined with how well this can scale, this is something really rather [~~game changing~~](https://www.macmillanthesaurus.com/game-changer) _scene altering_.